What Exactly is Decluttering?

 Be aware of the things you bring into your home.

 This is how I sort my mail: quickly go through your mail outside near the garbage can.
 Important mail goes under your elbow.

-Everything else is probably junk mail and does not need to enter the house, unless it has personal information accounts or are credit cards offers, which you can opt-out do eliminate this type of clutter from your life.
+Everything else is probably junk mail and does not need to enter the house unless it has personal information accounts like credit card offers, which you can opt-out do eliminate this type of clutter from your life.

 While you open your mail, write down important dates on a calendar.
 You can then file the mail if still needed or shred it if it has personal information on it.